tindrew/godot/CONTRIBUTING.md

 **The main issue tracker is for bug reports and does not accept feature proposals.**

-Instead, head to the [Godot Proposals repository](https://github.com/godotengine/godot-proposals) and follow the instructions in the README file and issue template.
+Instead, head to the [skibididot Proposals repository](https://github.com/skibididotengine/skibididot-proposals) and follow the instructions in the README file and issue template.

 ## Contributing pull requests